Tasty Recipes for the Home Cook

 Notes:

-• Seasoning mix contains 2 pouches with a total of 3.52 ounces.
+• The seasoning mix contains 2 pouches with a total of 3.52 ounces.
 Use only one pouch for this recipe.

 • Slice pork into 1/4” long strips to make it easier to bite into.